ProdriveTechnologies/system-performance-analyzer/README.md

 Some other necessary libraries are automatically downloaded by running the CMake command in [Installation and usage](#Installation).
 The libraries that are automatically downloaded are: [nlohmann/json](https://github.com/nlohmann/json) and [FTXUI](https://github.com/ArthurSonzogni/FTXUI).

+For running the tool, [GST-Shark](https://developer.ridgerun.com/wiki/index.php/GstShark) is also necessary for the performance measurements on the Gstreamer pipelines.
+Otherwise, the GStreamer performance cannot be measured and therefore won't be shown.

 ## Installation and usage
 To create the executable, the following steps have to be executed: